sptankard/digitalsecuritycurriculum/digsec-intro.rst

 two-factor authentication: it will help stop your logins and accounts from being hacked.

-Understanding *why* two-factor might protect you is difficult to understand, but the benefit is not.
+Understanding *why* two-factor might protect you is difficult, but getting the benefit from it is not.

 For info on how to tell what accounts offer two-factor authentication, you can use websites like